-Our nominating and corporate governance committee will consist of Messrs.
-Berger, Linneman and LaManna, each of whom will be an independent director.
-Mr. Berger will chair our nominating and corporate governance committee.
-Our nominating and corporate governance committee will be responsible for seeking, considering and recommending to our board of directors qualified candidates for election as directors and recommending a slate of nominees for election as directors at the annual meeting of stockholders.
-The committee also will recommend to our board of directors the appointment of each of our executive officers.
-It also will periodically prepare and submit to our board of directors for adoption the committee's selection criteria for director nominees.
-It will review and make recommendations on matters involving the general operation of our board of directors and our corporate governance, and will annually recommend to our board the nominees for each committee of the board.
-In addition, the committee will annually facilitate the assessment of our board of directors' performance as a whole and of the individual directors and report thereon to our board.
+Our nominating and corporate governance committee consists of Messrs.
+Berger, Linneman and LaManna, each of whom is an independent director.
+Mr. Berger chairs our nominating and corporate governance committee.
+Our nominating and corporate governance committee is responsible for seeking, considering and recommending to our board of directors qualified candidates for election as directors and recommending a slate of nominees for election as directors at the annual meeting of stockholders.
+The committee also recommends to our board of directors the appointment of each of our executive officers.
+It also periodically prepares and submits to our board of directors for adoption the committee's selection criteria for director nominees.
+It reviews and makes recommendations on matters involving the general operation of our board of directors and our corporate governance, and annually recommends to our board the nominees for each committee of the board.
+In addition, the committee annually facilitates the assessment of our board of directors' performance as a whole and of the individual directors and report thereon to our board.